huyz2023/huyz2023.github.io/_pages/about.md

   - /about.html
 ---

-- Junior
 - Department of Computer Science of Technology
 - Tsinghua University

 # Research Interests

-My research interests include efficient algorithms for large language models, including model compression methods, particularly structured sparsity and dynamic sparse training.
-I want to break the monopoly of unicorns in AI and make computer systems affordable and accessible for every researcher.
+My research interests include efficient algorithms for machine learning, including model compression methods, particularly dynamic sparse training and quantization.
+I want to break the monopoly of unicorns in AI and make deep learning affordable and accessible for every researcher.